WithSecureLabs/cloud-wiki/docs/aws/services/CloudTrail.md

 Event logs of API calls made against the core AWS API to create, modify or delete AWS resources.
 Examples include creating EC2 instances, modifying an S3 bucket policy, or deleting a Lambda function.

+In addition, CloudTrail separates all events into either "read" or "write" actions.
+CloudTrail allows the configuration to log one or both type of events.
+  - Read events can be defined as requests that do not make changes, listing EC2 instances for example.
+  - Write events can be defined as requests that do make changes, such as creating a new lambda function.

+Further information can be found at [Logging management events for trails](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-management-events-with-cloudtrail.html)

 #### Data events

-Event logs of operations _inside_ a resource, rather than against it.
-These are typically high volume, and are charged in addition to the standard CloudTrail At the time of last update, the following were recorded.
+Event logs operations _inside_ a resource, rather than against it.
+These are typically high volume, and are charged in addition to the standard CloudTrail.
+At the time of the last update, the following were recorded.

 - Amazon S3 object-level API activity (for example, GetObject, DeleteObject, and PutObject API operations) on buckets and objects in buckets
 - AWS Lambda function execution activity (the Invoke API)